ahmadalwy3/ahmadalwy3/The-logger.md

 ![URL rule tab in details dialog](https://user-images.githubusercontent.com/886325/62770688-cdfb3380-ba9b-11e9-916c-03dc1bf9643a.png)

 Point-and-click to create dynamic URL filtering rules.
-These rules are temporary by default, you need to click the padlock if you want them to be permanent.
+These rules are temporary by default - click the padlock button if you want to make them permanent.
+Pressing <kbd>Ctrl</kbd> (<kbd>Cmd</kbd> on Mac) when setting rules will make them permanent immediately.
 Useful to find out which network requests need to be blocked or allowed on a page in order, to fix a broken page, or to further block more useless resources from a page.

 See [_"Overview of uBlock's network filtering engine: details"_](./Overview-of-uBlock's-network-filtering-engine:-details) for more details about where dynamic URL filtering fits in the overall filtering engine.